 Our Story

 We’re Mike & Lei, the husband/wife co-founders of Nana Ai Katsu.
 Our daughter, Nanami, is the little boss and food critic for all our dishes.
-Her favorite and recommended menu item is the spam katsu musubi.
+Her favorite menu item is the spam katsu musubi.

 Thank you for supporting our local katsu shop, for including us in your communities, and for growing Nana Ai Katsu from a food stand in a marketplace to a restaurant in Kaimuki!